ApryseSDK/pdftron-flutter/API.md

 ```

 #### followSystemDarkMode
-bool, Android only, defaults to true
+bool, Android only, defaults to true.

 Defines whether the UI will appear in a dark color when the system is dark mode.
 If false, it will use viewer setting instead.